ahmedaymanzekry/codex-belya/README.md

 # Codex Belya

+Codex Belya is the first "Voice Coding" agent made for professionals (Think of it like Iron Man's Jarvis from 2008).
+Belya is a voice agentic AI companion for the Codex CLI.
+Belya is mainly made for developers to enhance their experience of using Codex CLI or IDE extension.
-Codex Belya is a voice agentic AI companion for the Codex CLI (Think of it like Iron Man's Jarvis).
-Inspired by the Egyptian term for the shop-floor assistant “belya” who keeps the mechanic's garage humming, this agent keeps your coding workflow light, interactive, and on track: you talk to your code (as we all do anyways when we are in the zone :D ), Belya coordinates with Codex CLI, keeps meticulous records, and even manages your git branches so you never lose the flow.
+The name is inspired by the Egyptian slang term for the shop-floor assistant “belya” who keeps the mechanic's garage organized and flowing.
+Likewise, Belya, the voice assistant agent, keeps your coding workflow light, interactive, and on track.
+So, you basically talk to your code (as we all do anyways when we are in the zone :D ), Belya then coordinates with Codex CLI, keeps meticulous records, and even manages your git branches so you never lose the flow.

 ---